6 Restaurants in Gori for Tasty Vegetarian Food

 Cafe Linville

-The entrance to this cafe/restaurant is enough reason to go.
+The entrance to Cafe Linville is enough reason to go.
 Open the doors and walk up the wonky staircase to the retro/grandma’s house decor.
 Order yourself a bottle of wine (like we did) or stay for a meal.
 But, honestly just visiting for a drink is an experience in itself.

 cafe linville, tbilisi